 If you are accepted for more than one course or school, we'll help you decide which option is best for you.

 It’s natural to be nervous as you wait for the outcome of your course applications.
 If you are feeling anxious, we want you to tell us.
 This is perfectly normal and we can help you feel more confident.

 Practise your English skills

 It’s always a good idea to brush up your English skills to ensure you can keep up with what your lecturers are saying, especially if English is not your first language.
 Try watching things like TV news and talk shows, reading books or listening to podcasts where the English is more formal.

-Have some fun learning the local slang in your study country.
+Have some fun learning the local slang in Australia.
 For example, Australians (or ‘Aussies’ as they call themselves) have lots of different words (and accents) even though they all speak English.

 Apply for a student visa

 Now that you have been accepted, it’s time to apply for your student visa.
 IDP can provide you with some information to help make sure you are well positioned to navigate this process with the authorised migration departments.